Akshay2656/Pizza-sales-SQL-Analysis/README.md

 The goal of this project is to extract key business insights from the pizza sales dataset using only SQL queries.

+🗂️ Dataset Description

+The dataset used for this project is named pizza_sales, which contains detailed transaction-level data of pizza orders.

 | Column Name           | Description                                                     |
 | --------------------- | --------------------------------------------------------------- |
 | **pizza_id**          | Unique identifier for each pizza type                           |